onecommons/unfurl/docs/quickstart.rst

 4. Add the blueprint.

-For our example, we'll use these types to model our application:
-Add this to either service_template.py or ensemble-template.yaml:
+Copy the code below to either service_template.py or ensemble-template.yaml.
+They are equivalent, in fact you can `bi-directionally convert<usage>` them using the :cli:`unfurl export<unfurl-export>` command.

 .. tab-set-code::